Corner Ballpark

-"The Corner Ballpark" also known as the "Willie Horton Field of Dreams at The Corner Ballpark" is a multipurpose sports stadium located in the Corktown neighborhood of Detroit.
-Built on the former site of Tiger Stadium the indoor opened in 2018 and is the home of the Detroit Police Athletic League.
+The Corner Ballpark (also known as the Willie Horton Field of Dreams at The Corner Ballpark) is a multi-purpose sports stadium located in the Corktown neighborhood of Detroit.
+Built on the former site of Tiger Stadium, the stadium opened in 2018 and is the home of the Detroit Police Athletic League.
 It is also home to numerous youth, college, amateur, and semi-professional sports teams and has also hosted several concerts during the spring and summer.

 History

-Pre-demolition Proposals
+Pre-demolition proposals

 After the closure of Tiger Stadium in 1999, proposals for redevelopment of the stadium were submitted to the city of Detroit.
-The first one was submitted by the St. Louis based real estate development McCormack Baron but they were disenchanted with Detroit's problems.
+The first one was submitted by the St. Louis-based real estate development McCormack Baron but they were disenchanted with Detroit's problems.
 The proposal was called off shortly after being submitted.
 Rumors also circulated of a proposal to redevelop the site into a new arena for the Detroit Red Wings.
 In 2002, suburban Detroit real estate developer David Sinacola submitted a proposal, similar to what the Corner Ballpark would become, that suggested that the stadium could be converted into a complex of residential lofts, retail stores, restaurants, offices and an athletic club that would overlook the stadium's lush green playing field.
 The field, developers say, could be used for minor league baseball, high school tournaments, soccer games and concerts.

 Demolition of Tiger Stadium

 By 2006, however, demolition was inevitable when former Detroit mayor Kwame Kilpatrick announced the stadium would be demolished.
-In June 2007, the Detroit Economic Growth Corporation approved a plan to demolish the stadium, which needed approval from Detroit City Council.
+In June 2007, the Detroit Economic Growth Corporation approved a plan to demolish the stadium, which needed approval from the Detroit City Council.
 In July 2007, Detroit City Council voted 5–4 in approval of the demolition.
 In October 2007, an online auction of the stadium's memorabilia was held by Schneider Industries, a St. Louis based liquidator, which drew $192,729 with the most expensive piece of memorabilia, a piece of the fence around a light tower hit by Reggie Jackson's home run in the 1971 All-Star game. being sold for $4,025.